bmacheski/redux-tube/README.md

 # ReduxTube

-ReduxTube is a minimal YouTube viewer which has is inspired by [@mikecrittenden]'s [toogles].
+ReduxTube is a minimal YouTube viewer and was inspired by [@mikecrittenden]'s [toogles].
 It was built as an exercise to learn Redux.

 ## Roadmap